Rory-Sullivan/Rory-Sullivan.github.io/_drafts/polymorphism_with_rust3.md

 Unfortunately the compiler says no, stating 'only auto traits can be used as additional traits in a trait object'.
-As this message suggests there are certain traits, called auto-traits, that this will work with such as `Send` and `Sync`.
+As this message suggests there are certain traits, called auto traits, that this will work with such as `Send` and `Sync`, but not all traits.

-There is another option, what if we define a new trait that combines `Hittable` and `Clone` as supertraits?
+Another thing we could try is defining a new trait that combines `Hittable` and `Clone` as super traits?

 ```rust
 trait HittableClone: Hittable + Clone {}